jkarlin/pause-document/README.md

 # A bit more about what pausing does
 When a frame is paused, the browser will:

-1. finishes any currently executing script, but the rest of the frame's event queue is deferred until the frame is resumed.
+1. finish any currently executing script, but the rest of the frame's event queue is deferred until the frame is resumed.
 This means that queued promise resolutions and event firings won't happen until the frame has resumed.

 2. defer any network requests created by the frame until the frame has resumed.